florianber/Uncomment/README.md

 ## How it works

-This function allow you to uncomment a python file.
-It will not damage your code in any way, it will just remove all the comment, and suppress the big vertical spaces in your code if you have some.
+This function allows you to uncomment a python file.
+It will not damage your code in any way, it will just remove all the comments, and suppress the big vertical spaces in your code if you have some.

 ## Advice to use it